Remember Who You Are

 “Could it be that the great photographers make their great images because they spring from their life, whereas the majority of ‘amateurs’ fail to make great photographs because they are too busy trying to photograph someone else’s life, someone else’s landscape, someone else’s experience?
 Perhaps instead of going out looking for subject matter, we should simply try to see clearly our life as it is and find the images of significance that surround us.” — Brooks Jensen

 A couple of weeks ago, Ray Ketcham suggested I take a look at the work of Andrew Wyeth.
-He said he felt Wyeth’s work would be helpful to me, since many of his paintings dealt with rural areas and subjects.
+He said he felt Wyeth's work would be helpful to me, since many of his paintings dealt with rural areas and subjects.
 Why?
 Because previous to this, I had been studying Edward Hopper.
-I had seen Hopper’s work in person at the Indianapolis Art Museum and the Art Institute of Chicago and I connected with his use of light and space—and light as space—especially in many night scenes, including, of course, Nighthawks.
-Even though Hopper’s work has been described many times as feeling lonely and sad, these paintings made me feel comfortable and secure.
-I am a “night owl” in general, so I could easily imagine myself in a few of those scenes, sitting alone or with one or two other people, just enjoying the silence of the night.
+I had seen Hopper's work in person at the Indianapolis Art Museum and the Chicago Museum of Art and I connected with his use of light and space—and light as space—especially in many night scenes, including, of course, Nighthawks.
+These paintings especially made me feel comfortable and secure, even though Hopper's work has been described many times as feeling lonely and sad.
+I am a "night owl" in general, so I could easily imagine myself in a few of those scenes, sitting alone or with one or two other people, just enjoying the silence of the night.
 I live in a place where many times at night, especially in winter, it is nearly completely silent.
 I love that and Hopper reminded me that I do.
 (To me, that is what art does.)

 For that reason, at least to begin with, Andrew Wyeth’s paintings were a revelation.
 His work deeply resonated with me and brought back many memories of my life in rural America, especially his paintings of Chadds Ford and the people who lived there.
 After seeing these paintings, I wanted to know more about Wyeth and his influences, so I bought a biography to find out more.
 What I discovered was not only the stories behind his paintings, but something even better.